Why Western Digital Is About To Stop The Toshiba Memory Sale

 Second, Toshiba’s claim that SK Hynix is being altruistic enough to provide debt assistance in exchange for zero interest in the asset is rubbish.
 According to the Hynix CEO himself, Hynix has no plans to relinquish its aim of obtaining an equity stake in the business.
 In fact, his insistence that its investment in the flash memory unit be via convertible bonds, which could lead to an equity stake, is threatening to sink the deal.

 Thirdly, there is a huge conflict of interest at play here.
 Hynix is not committed to obtaining its flash wafers from Yokkaichi, having a competing NAND flash memory business in place already.
 In fact, Hynix would have to choose between investing in its own facilities or Fab 6 and other JV facilities where Hynix would have only a partial interest.
 No prizes for guessing the outcome there.
 Hynix’s most likely motive behind the transaction is IP.
-As things stand, Hynix’s technology is one or two years behind Toshiba-Sandisk’s (and has been for a while).
+As things stand, Hynix’s technology is one or two years behind Toshiba-SanDisk’s (and has been for a while).
 Participation in this transaction would give Hynix access to FV’s more advanced IP, which would benefit Hynix at the expense of the remaining JV partner, WDC.

-The question remains – why did Toshiba select Hynix in the first place?
+The question remains - why did Toshiba select Hynix in the first place?
 If the court filings are to be believed, it’s not good.
-What Hynix is doing behind the scenes is as follows – 1) promise existing Toshiba management new jobs, 2) grant assurances of employment to key Toshiba personnel post transaction and 3) promise to grant equity interests to key Toshiba personnel if the transaction goes through.
-Meanwhile, WDC seems to have focused on the rank and file employees, which while noble, hasn’t quite appealed to key Toshiba decision makers as much.
+What Hynix is doing behind the scenes is as follows - 1) Promise existing Toshiba management new jobs, 2) grant assurances of employment to key Toshiba personnel post transaction and 3) promise to grant equity interests to key Toshiba personnel if the transaction goes through.
+Meanwhile, WDC seems to have focused on the rank and file employees, which while noble hasn’t quite appealed to key Toshiba decision makers as much.

 The Tiff With Broadcom

-Another interesting tidbit from recent filings is WDC’s revelation regarding their opposition to Broadcom’s participation in the bidding process (recall that Broadcom was one of the highest bidders in the initial round).
+Another interesting tidbit from recent filings is WDC’s revelation regarding its opposition to Broadcom’s (NASDAQ:AVGO) participation in the bidding process (recall that Broadcom was one of the highest bidders in the initial round).
 As it turns out, the problems began after LSI was acquired by Broadcom (Avago).
-WDC claims that Broadcom cut off their supply of HDD preamplifiers (preamps) when it learned that WDC had been qualifying a new preamp supplier, demanding that WDC agree to a glide path to acquire 100% of preamps from them.
+WDC claims that Broadcom cut off its supply of HDD preamplifiers (preamps) when it learned that WDC had been qualifying a new preamp supplier, demanding that WDC agree to a glide path to acquire 100% of preamps from it.
 Broadcom later backtracked, but the experience has left WDC in vehement opposition to any Broadcom participation in the NAND JV.

 WDC To Win - Eventually

 The overhang over WDC is unwarranted.
 If WDC’s watertight case doesn’t convince you of a very high probability win at the injunction, bear in mind that the injunction will be presided by the same judge who ruled for the American company earlier for the restraining order.
-So, the base case in my view, is that WDC wins the ruling.
+So, the base case in my view is that WDC wins the ruling.

-The key question though, will be whether Toshiba will be ordered to suspend the sale of the joint venture interests only or the entire JV.
-And if they are ordered to suspend the sale process, whether Toshiba will actually abide by the court ruling considering the extremely tight March 2018 deadline for Toshiba to remain a viable public company.
+The key question though will be whether Toshiba will be ordered to suspend the sale of the joint venture interests only or the entire JV.
+And if it is ordered to suspend the sale process, whether Toshiba will actually abide by the court ruling considering the extremely tight March 2018 deadline for Toshiba to remain a viable public company.

 Thinking big picture, if Hynix (IP theft), Broadcom (poor WDC relationship) and Hon Hai (regulator disapproval) can’t participate, that leaves WDC in the clear driving seat without even considering the legal implications here.
-The outcome of today’s ruling, which I believe will be in WDC’s favour, should scare off potential bidders anyway, which would give WDC exclusive negotiating rights over Toshiba’s share of FV.
+The outcome of today’s ruling, which I believe will be in WDC’s favor, should scare off potential bidders anyway, which would give WDC exclusive negotiating rights over Toshiba’s share of FV.
 It should then come down to what terms WDC will be able to squeeze out of an increasingly desperate Toshiba.

 In any case, it’s a great time to be invested in WDC.